-- Drink more water and herbal tea – It’s important, especially when you are trying to detox your body from a chemical addiction, to drink as much water as possible during this time period to help flush the toxins out of your body faster.
+- Drink more water and herbal tea – It's important, especially when you are trying to detox your body from a chemical addiction, to drink as much water as possible during this time period to help flush the toxins out of your body faster.
 Avoid drinking alcohol and even coffee, if you normally have a cigarette with your morning wake-up cup.
 When you have cravings for a cigarette, your blood sugar usually drops, which in turn will have you grabbing for sweet treats that tend to pack on the pounds.
 Instead, try drinking juice or my Flowerchild Refreshment Tea, throughout your day, to keep your blood sugar levels up and to stop your sweet cravings.
 Choosing the tea over juice would be highly beneficial with such high amounts of vitamin C to help flush your body and keep your immune system stable!
-Vitamin C is one of the best-known substances to remove Nicotine from the blood stream because it not only helps to increase your metabolism, but it also creates white blood cells (cells that help carry poisons out of the body).
-Nicotine also destroys the vitamin C in your body, so replacing it will be important while you are quitting.
+Vitamin C is one of the best-known substances to remove Nicotine from the bloodstream because it not only helps to increase your metabolism, but it also creates white blood cells (cells that help carry poisons out of the body).
+Nicotine also destroys vitamin C in your body, so replacing it will be important while you are quitting.

 - Exercise – When you quit smoking, anxiety, stress, and anger can be just a few of the symptoms you may experience.
-Exercise produces endorphins and serotonins, helping to make you happier and less stressed.
-You can also combat stress by doing yoga, it’s both exercising and relaxing, and also helps you to learn to follow your breath.
+Exercise produces endorphins and serotonin, helping to make you happier and less stressed.
+You can also combat stress by doing yoga, it's both exercising and relaxing, and also helps you to learn to follow your breath.
 Exercising regularly helps to improve your mood and help to detoxify your body faster.

 - Meditate – There have been tons of studies done on the many benefits of meditation.
 Clinically, meditation has shown to be very effective in reducing stress levels, reducing pain, increasing cognitive function, improving moods, and even combating depression.
 Studies have even shown that during meditation, your brain achieves deeper states of relaxation than while sleeping!
 Try adding it to your daily routine, and see what it can do for you while kicking your habit in the butt!

-Studies have shown essential oils can help you to quit your addiction
+Studies have shown essential oils can help you to quit

 According to Jane Buckle's Clinical Aromatherapy – Essential Oils in Healthcare, there have been several studies done on the effects of essential oils on nicotine cravings.
 In the most recent study published in the Journal of Alternative and Complementary Medicine, 20 people who were daily users of nicotine products (cigarettes, snuff, or chewing tobacco) were asked to try aromatherapy instead.
 They were divided into two separate groups and given an essential oil (either black pepper or angelica) and given instructions to place one drop of essential oil on a tissue and inhale this for two minutes (roughly the amount of time it takes to smoke a cigarette) whenever they felt the urge to use tobacco.
 The test subjects reported back with their experiences and they found that both essential oils effectively curbed cravings, but they provoked different responses.
 It was reported that the intensity of their cravings were dramatically reduced after inhaling black pepper essential than they did with angelica essential oil, but inhaling angelica essential oil helped to delay their next nicotine hit for longer than the pepper.
 Combined, they effectively helped to curb the cravings for longer.

-Another study, by Rose and Behm found “the vapor of black pepper essential oil, when inhaled, partially reproduces the respiratory tract sensations experienced when smoking, thereby reducing the craving for cigarettes.”
+Another study, by Rose and Behm, found “the vapor of black pepper essential oil, when inhaled, partially reproduces the respiratory tract sensations experienced when smoking, thereby reducing the craving for cigarettes.”